-The Lake Nerine circuit is a rugged tramp through remote parts of Mt Aspiring National Park.
+The Lake Nerine circuit is a rugged and challenging tramp through remote parts of Mt Aspiring National Park.
 The route involves a 6km alpine hike along the main divide crossing over Park Pass at the head of the Rockburn Valley and North Col at the head of the North Branch of the Routeburn.
 One of the many highlights is spending a night camped by Lake Nerine, a tranquil spot with its rock knolls and outstanding views, it is a very special place to explore.

 "Off the beaten track trips appeal to me.
 Loved the impressive views all the way along.
 Bivying out.
 Accessing an area that few people get to see.
 Being away from crowded tracks.
 Oh...and the tomato relish :0)))) I'm delighted to have had an enjoyable trip in and out of this hidden gem."

 This is one of our most challenging wild walks, taversing rough untracked terrain and can be exposed to inclement weather.
 The route requires carrying full 12-15kg packs and multiple overnight camps.
 Experience on multi-day routes and wild camping is required.
 For example: Rabbit Pass, Mt Armstrong, French Ridge.
 It is possible to do it as a 5 day trip that gives you a slightly more relaxed pace, and more time to enjoy the route and the highlights along the way.

 Clients are to have experience moving through rough terrain (such as unbridged rivers, tussock, river beds, roots, boulders and scree) and be able to demonstrate good balance and footwork.
 Also experience carrying full 12-15kg packs, wild camping and long hiking days (8+ hours) is required.

 Travel to the Glenorchy Road end and start on the trail through virgin bush that leads into the Rockburn Valley.
 There are many options of campsites along side the river, or you may choose to push on to Theatre Flat for a shorter second day.